mikegcoleman/hybrid-workshop/pwd_readme.md

 ### <a name="task 1.1"></a>Task 1.1: Accessing PWD

-1. Navigate in your web browswer to [http://ee.microsoft.play-with-docker.com](http://ee.microsoft.play-with-docker.com)
+1. Navigate in your web browswer to [the PWD environment sign-in page](https://goto.docker.com/2017PWDonMicrosoftAzure_MTALP.html)

 2. At the login in screen provide your email and click `Access`

 	It will take about 5 minutes to provision out your PWD environment.
 After this step completes, you'll be ready to move on to step 1.2: Installing a Windows worker node

 ### <a name="task1.2"></a>Task 1.2: Install a Windows worker node

 Let's start by adding our 3rd node to the cluster, a Windows Server 2016 worker node.